isl/A-QuB-2/README.md

 - **AngularJS** - A structural framework for dynamic web apps based on HTML and JavaScript;
 - **Material Design & Bootstrap-UI** - UI component frameworks;
 - **H2** – A relational database management system written in Java, that can be embedded in Java applications;

+## Requirements ##

+- The application communicates with the knowledge base (RDF triplestore) through the API provided by [A-QuB-2 AccessServices](https://github.com/isl/A-QuB-2-AccessServices).
+The URL of this API is set in the configuration's property file.

 ## Contact ##